HL7/fhir-shorthand/input/pagecontent/index.md

 #### SUSHI Stand-Alone Mode

 In the stand-alone mode, SUSHI runs independently of the IG Publisher.
 This is a good option to quickly check for errors when you are creating your FSH code, or if you are only interesting in creating FHIR artifacts without an IG.
-Creating FHIR artifacts with FSH and SUSHI consists of the following steps:
+Creating FHIR artifacts with FSH and SUSHI in stand-alone mode involves the following steps:

 1. Populate a FSH Tank (2) with FSH files (1) containing your Shorthand definitions.
 2. Create a **[package.json](https://confluence.hl7.org/pages/viewpage.action?pageId=35718629#NPMPackageSpecification-Packagemanifest)** file (3).